 One of the best health benefits of lemon juice is its ability to help the body absorb more vitamins, minerals, and other nutrients in different foods.
 In other words, adding a squeeze of fresh lemon to your salad means you’ll get more nutritional bang for your buck!
 Lemon helps with iron absorption in particular, which helps prevent or reduce anemia.

-Get “in lime” for health!
-Like lemons and other citrus fruits, limes provide vitamin C and bioflavonoids.
-They may also help treat sickle cell anemia, chronic fatigue, and heart disease.
-One study indicated that consuming lime peel and lime juice may slow the rate of plaque buildup on artery walls.
+One 2013 study indicated that consuming lime peel and lime juice may slow the rate of plaque buildup on artery walls, possibly preventing atherosclerosis.

 Limes also have potent, natural bacteria-fighting abilities.
 Lime juice has a very high acidity level, which can neutralize or kill certain strains of harmful bacteria.
 It may reduce bloating and aid digestion, too.